Peter Murphy (musician): Should the World Fail to Fall Apart: 1985–1986

 After Dalis Car's lack of commercial success, Murphy wanted to have more creative control and influence to the record that he wanted to make.
 As he explained that he wanted: "to see if there was anything worth pursuing as a solo artist, to fish around and see if I was talented enough to make something interesting".
 He was still in need of a collaborator and wanted to find someone to work with than oppose.
-He eventually choose L. Howard Hughes from the Associates, who he has met six months previously when he was still in Dalis Car.
+He eventually choose L. Howard Hughes from the Associates, who he had met six months previously when he was still in Dalis Car.
 Initially Peter Kent, who was somewhat Murphy’s manager at the time, recommended Hughes to him as an ideal candidate for Murphy.
 They had a meeting together, however, Murphy was still committed to Dalis Car at the time, so Hughes did not think much of it until he got a call from Murphy after Dalis Car was finished, asking to collaborate.
 They then decided to have a meeting at Cornwall, where Howard was living at the time.
 So, Murphy took a train to Cornwall and they both met in the train station and Hughes drove him to his house.
 During this meeting, Hughes admitted to never having heard Bauhaus before.
 As Hughes explained: "I just knew you were this band with this crazy singer."
 Murphy in jest demanded that he drive him back to the station.